What are the mechanical properties of wood?

 Wood, steel, concrete… all materials frequently used in residential and commercial construction have mechanical properties that make them more or less efficient in different contexts and applications.

-However, in this regard, wood has unique characteristics that make it extremely versatile.
-This has undoubtedly contributed to making wood the choice material for many building contractors.
+However, in this respect, wood has unique characteristics that make it extremely versatile.
+This has undoubtedly contributed to making wood structures particularly popular with building contractors.

 In this article, learn more about the mechanical properties of wood that make it such a unique and popular material.